| Acr | Name | Description |

 Server-based Predictive Multiplayer Gaming (MPAI-SPG) aims to minimise the audio-visual and gameplay discontinuities caused by high latency or packet losses during an online real-time game.
 In case information from a client is missing, the data collected from the clients involved in a particular game are fed to an AI-based system that predicts the moves of the client whose data are missing.
 The same technologies provide a response to the need to detect who amongst the players is cheating.

-Figure 21 depicts the MPAI-SPG reference model including the cloud gaming model.
+Figure 22 depicts the MPAI-SPG reference model including the cloud gaming model.

-Figure 21 – The MPAI-SPG Use Case
+Figure 22 – The MPAI-SPG Use Case

-19 MPAI-XRV
+19 MPAI-TFA

 XR Venues (MPAI-XRV) – Live Theatrical Performance addresses Broadway theatres, musicals, dramas, operas, and other performing arts increasingly use video scrims, backdrops, and projection mapping to create digital sets rather than constructing physical stage sets.
 This allows animated backdrops and reduces the cost of mounting shows.
 The use of immersion domes – especially LED volumes – promises to surround audiences with virtual environments that the live performers can inhabit and interact with.

-MPAI-XRV has developed a reference model that describes the components of the Real-to-Virtual-to-Real scenario depicted in Figure 22.
+MPAI-XRV has developed a reference model that describes the components of the Real-to-Virtual-to-Real scenario depicted in Figure 23.

-Figure 22 – General Reference Model of the Real-to-Virtual-to-Real Interaction
+Figure 23 – General Reference Model of the Real-to-Virtual-to-Real Interaction

-The MPAI XR Venues (XRV) – Live Theatrical Stage Performance project, a use case of MPAI-XRV intends to define AI Modules that facilitate setting up live multisensory immersive stage performances which ordinarily require extensive on-site show control staff to operate.
+The MPAI XR Venues (XRV) – Live Theatrical Stage Performance (XRV-LTP) V1.0 project, a use case of MPAI-XRV intends to define AI Modules that facilitate setting up live multisensory immersive stage performances which ordinarily require extensive on-site show control staff to operate.
 With XRV it will be possible to have more direct, precise yet spontaneous show implementation and control that achieve the show director’s vision but free staff from repetitive and technical tasks letting them amplify their artistic and creative skills.

 An XRV Live Theatrical Stage Performance can extend into the metaverse as a digital twin.
 In this case, elements of the Virtual Environment experience can be projected in the Real Environment and elements of the Real Environment experience can be rendered in the Virtual Environment (metaverse).